The short answer

 - Confirm the AI can actually read your site.
 If pages are not crawlable and indexable, nothing else matters.
 Google is explicit that its AI features use publicly accessible, crawlable content.

 - Complete and clean up your Google Business Profile.
 Fix the service area, hours, and service list.
-This is the primary feed for local AI answers, so a stale profile is actively working against you.
+Google states that complete, detailed business information is how it judges relevance, and that more reviews and positive ratings can help local ranking.
+A stale profile is actively working against you.

 - Make your sources agree.
 Audit every place your business is listed and make the name, address, phone, and services match.
-Inconsistency causes the AI to discount all of them at once.
+Inconsistency causes the engines to discount all of them at once.

 - Start a steady review habit.
-Ask recent customers for specific, service-and-place reviews.
-"Replaced our garage door spring in Franklin the same day" teaches the AI more than another anonymous five stars.
+Ask customers for specific, service-and-place reviews.
+"Replaced our garage door spring in Franklin the same day" gives the engines more to work with than another anonymous five stars.

 - Rewrite your thin pages into real answers.
 Put a direct answer at the top of each service page.
 A machine can cite a specific answer.
 It cannot cite a slogan.